ablestack/graphql-codegen-hasura/README.md

 - Fix known issues
 - Add validation (especially for checking for package prerequisites).
 See [these docs](https://graphql-code-generator.com/docs/custom-codegen/validate-configuration)
+- Extend capabilities to facilitate codegen for multi-table queries and mutations.
+One implementation strategy is to perhaps generate gql and helper code from user-defined gql fragments.
+Will require some design work.
 - Rewrite the plugins to use the graphql-code-generator [recommended Visitor pattern](https://graphql-code-generator.com/docs/custom-codegen/using-visitor)

 ## Notes